 How to Distinguish Various Types of Silk Duvets?

-Most silk duvets have an observation port by a zipper, where you can see and feel the silk inside.
+Observation Zipper Opening: Most silk duvets have an observation opening with a zipper, where you can see and feel the silk inside.
 Take advantage of this feature to examine the silk and assess its quality.

 PS, the highest-level double-cocoon mulberry silk is way much more expensive, I won’t introduce it here for the time being.
 But if you're interested, please Contact Us, we can customize it for you.